Mohammad Mokhber: Career

 As chairperson of Sina Bank's board, Mokhber oversaw its financing of Iran's ballistic missile and nuclear programs.
 This led directly to EU sanctions against both Mokhber and Sina Bank in 2010.
 In that same year, the U.S. also designated Sina Bank as an Iranian government-owned organization.
 In 2018 the U.S. Department of Treasury also sanctioned Sina Bank (see Sanctions).
+On 16 July 2007, Mokhber was appointed head of the EIKO by Iran's Supreme Leader Ali Khamenei.
+Mokhber's appointment put him at the head of a powerful conglomerate which controls over $95 billion in assets built on "the systematic seizure of thousands of properties belonging to ordinary Iranians," according to Reuters.